f5devcentral/f5-agility-labs-xc/docs/class3/lab1.rst

 25. Then click **Apply** on the **Protected App Endpoints** screen

-26. In the resulting **HTTP Load Balancer** window, scroll to the **Advanced Configuration** section and note the **Where to Advertise the VIP** setting.
+26. In the resulting **HTTP Load Balancer** window, scroll to the **Other Settings** section and note the **VIP Advertisement** setting.

 .. note::
    *The above selection controls how/where the application is advertised.
-The "Advertise On Internet" setting means that this application will be advertised globally using the F5 Distributed Cloud Global Network utilizing Anycast.*
+The "Internet" setting means that this application will be advertised globally using the F5 Distributed Cloud Global Network utilizing Anycast.*

 27. Click **Save and Exit** at the bottom of the **HTTP Load Balancer** configuration screen.